 This location is often used as a place to take pre wedding photos

-From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Bogor and stop at Manggarai Station.
-Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai go to platform 3/5 and take the Red Line or Blue Line to Jakarta Kota.
 Go to the north exit and take a 15 minutes walk to the north

 see the link map or the map below